douglas444/minas/README.md

 ds-framework https://github.com/douglas444/ds-framework
 mltk https://github.com/douglas444/mltk

-# compilation
+# installation

-mvn clean compile
+mvn clean install

 # execution

-mvn exec:java -Dexec.mainClass=br.com.douglas444.examples.Main
+This is a library.
+You can use the MINASTest.java test file as an example of how to instantiate a MINAS object and execute it.